AgriOps

 How to Measure Grass Cover — Plate Meter, Visual & AI Methods

 Accurate grass cover measurement is the foundation of successful rotational grazing.
 Without it, your grass wedge is guesswork.
-Here's a practical guide to every measurement method available — from the traditional rising plate meter to the latest AI photo estimation.
+Here's a practical guide to every measurement method available — from the traditional rising plate meter to quick visual assessment.

 Quick answer

 The rising plate meter is the industry standard for accurate cover measurement.
 Walk a W-shaped path, take 20–30 readings per paddock, record weekly.
-If you don't have a plate meter, AI photo estimation using your phone and a wellington boot as a scale reference is a practical alternative — available in AgriOps Pro.
+If you don't have a plate meter, visual assessment using the cover guide below is a practical starting point — calibrate regularly against a hired plate meter for best results.

 Why Grass Cover Measurement Matters